Feller property and convergence for semigroups of time-changed processes: Applications

-\begin{theo} Let $u_n(t), v_n$ be as before.
-Assume that $\lim_{n\to\infty} \|v_n - v_\infty\|_\infty =0$, and that either $F_n\subset F$ for all $n$ or $\mu_n\uparrow\mu_\infty$ or $\mu_n\downarrow\mu_\infty$ vaguely.
-Then $\lim_{n\to\infty} \|u_n(t) - u_\infty(t)\|_\infty =0$ locally uniformly in $t\in [0,\infty)$. \end{theo} \begin{proof} The proof follows from either Proposition \ref{SpecialCase}(1) or Corollary \ref{Monotone-Conv}, with the help of the triangle inequality. \end{proof} \begin{rk} {\rm We emphasize that Theorems \ref{Conv-Evolution-1} and \ref{Conv-Heat} are new and relevant even in the case $F_n = F= X$ for all $n\in\N$.
+\begin{theo} Assume that $\check{\bf P}_t^n$ are holomorphic for all $n\in\N_\infty$.
+Let $u_n(t), v_n$ be as before and $F_n,F$ be the respective fine supports of $\mu_n,\mu_\infty$.
+Assume that $\lim_{n\to\infty} \|v_n - v_\infty\|_\infty =0$, $F_n,F$ are closed and that either $F_n\subset F$ for all $n$ or $\mu_n\uparrow\mu_\infty$ vaguely.
+Then $\lim_{n\to\infty} \|u_n(t) - u_\infty(t)\|_\infty =0$ locally uniformly in $t\in [0,\infty)$. \end{theo} \begin{proof} The proof follows from either Proposition \ref{SpecialCase} or Corollary \ref{Monotone-Conv}, with the help of the triangle inequality. \end{proof} \begin{rk} {\rm We emphasize that Theorems \ref{Conv-Evolution-1} and \ref{Conv-Heat} are new and relevant even in the case $F_n = F= X$ for all $n\in\N$.
 In this situation the linear relations $\check{L}_\rel^n$ become linear operators, the evolution equations (\ref{Evolution}) become ordinary differential equations and $S_n(t)v_n$ are their respective classical solutions.
 Whereas equations (\ref{Heat-Eq-1}) become the usual heat equations, $\check{{\bf P}}_t v_n$ are their respective classical solutions and the semigroups $\check{{\bf P}}_t^n, t>0$ become Feller semigroups, by Corollary \ref{Feller-Full}.
-Accordingly, Theorems \ref{Conv-Evolution-1} and \ref{Conv-Heat} expresses the fact that specific changes of the reference measure lead to continuous dependence of solution of the evolution equations (\ref{Evolution}) and of the heat equations (\ref{Heat-Eq-1}). } \end{rk} Let us now give some applications concerning the process $\check{\mathbb{X}}$ with state space $F$.
-We start by establishing some properties of the related semigroup.\\ Owing to the fact that for any $t\geq 0$ we have $\check{\mathbb{X}}_t\in F$, $\mathbb{P}_x$-a.s. for any $x\in X$, we conclude that for any $t\geq 0$ the function $\check{\bf P}_tu $ depends solely on the values of $u$ on $F$:
+Accordingly, Theorems \ref{Conv-Evolution-1} and \ref{Conv-Heat} express the fact that specific changes of the reference measure lead to continuous dependence of solution of the evolution equations (\ref{Evolution}) and of the heat equations (\ref{Heat-Eq-1}). } \end{rk} Let us now give some applications concerning the process $\check{\mathbb{X}}$ with state space $F$.
+We start by establishing some properties of the related semigroup.
+Let us emphasize that in the subsequent lines till Theorem \ref{Feller-restricted} we do not assume $\mathbb{X}$ to be transient.\\ Owing to the fact that for any $t\geq 0$ we have $\check{\mathbb{X}}_t\in F$, $\mathbb{P}_x$-a.s. for any $x\in X$, we conclude that for any $t\geq 0$ the function $\check{\bf P}_tu $ depends solely on the values of $u$ on $F$:

 This leads us to reconsider the semigroup $\check{\bf P}_t$ on the space $\mathscr{B}_b(F)$.\\ From now on we assume that $F$ is closed.
 For any $t\geq 0$ we let

 It is easy to verify that $(\check{T}_t)_{t\geq 0}$ is a contractions semigroup.
 Moreover for any $u\in\mathscr{B}_b(F)$ and any Borel bounded extension $\tilde u\in\mathscr{B}_b(X)$ of $u$ we have